kadirpekel/algorig/README.md

 Algorig is a very compact cli tool which tries to ease your Algorand Stateful Smart Contracts development and tooling processes while still providing you all the flexibility.
 It simply utilizes PyTeal and Algorand Python SDK to ensure the smart contract development feels quite native and fluent.

+## Disclaimer
+This project is in very early stages and not ready for practical use yet.

 ## Setup / Installation
 Most cases you'd rather work in a virtual python environment.
 ```